nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 t/ or m/ : Alphanumeric characters

+:information_source: Not allowed to create new person if name already exist in ModCheck

 #### Implementation

-The implementation of this feature requires 'FilterCommand' and 'FilterCommandParser'.
+The implementation of this feature requires 'AddCommand' and 'AddCommandParser'.

-Below is an activity diagram that shows what happens when a user executes the `filter` command
+Below is an activity diagram that shows what happens when a user executes the `add` command

 ![AddActivityDiagram](images/addcommandActivityDiagram.png)